 Work done over the maximum weekly and daily limits qualifies as overtime.
 Overtime work is only admissible when requested by the employer if it is needed to face extraordinary circumstances, an increase in workload or the work is to prevent or repair damage to assets.
 However, there are some limits depending on the number of employees and type of contract.
 A collective bargaining agreement (CBA) may establish higher ceilings.

 Overtime work entitles the employee to additional pay.
 This is a rate of 25%, of the ordinary hour, during the first hour and 37.5% during the following hours on the normal working days; and 50% on public holidays and rest days.
+Overtime worked over 100 hours per year is paid at the rate of 50% for the first hour or part thereof and 75% for each additional hour or part thereof worked on a normal working day; 100% for each hour or part thereof worked on public holidays and rest days.
 It also entitles them to time off equivalent to one full day in the case of overtime on mandatory rest day (usually Sunday).
 CBAs may establish a more beneficial treatment for the employee.

-2.4 Compensation
+1.4 Compensation

-There is a minimum national salary (EUR705 for 2022) set by law.
+There is a minimum national salary (EUR760 for 2023) set by law.
 Collective labour agreements may set out higher salaries in a specific sector, group of companies and/or company.

 In Portugal, there are 14 payments, 12 salaries, one holiday bonus and one Christmas bonus.
 It is optional to pay variable salaries and companies are free to set out their own terms and conditions as long as they ensure these are objective and non-discriminatory.

-2.5 Other Terms of Employment Annual Leave (Holidays)
+1.5 Other Employment Terms Annual Leave (Holidays)

-All employees are entitled to a minimum of 22 working days annual leave.
+All employees are entitled to a minimum of 22 working days' annual leave.
 During the first year of employment, employees are entitled to two working days for each month of the duration of their contract, up to 20 working days, which may be taken after six months' full performance of the contract.

-During holiday period, employees are entitled to their normal monthly remuneration plus a holiday allowance, typically of the same amount.
+During holiday periods, employees are entitled to their normal monthly remuneration plus a holiday allowance, typically of the same amount.